ento/discourse_aws/README.md

 - `./deploy-dev.sh`
   - creates and deploys an application version using the latest docker image on ECR: `vYYYYmmdd-HHMMSS-bYYYYmmdd-HHMMSS`
 - change deploy strategy to Immutable to avoid downtime during deploys

-## getting ready for let's encrypt production serer

-- ssh to the instance
-- sudo find /etc/letsencrypt -iname "$your_discourse_hostname*" | xargs rm -rf
-- also delete on s3
-- redeploy through Elastic Beanstalk console or another `./deploy-dev.sh`

 ## prod setup